Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Don’t expect big flash resorts like you get in Fiji.
 Yes there are nice resorts but they are very expensive and there isn’t too many of them so a holiday in Samoa may look a little different to a holiday in Fiji from this perspective.

-Best things to do in Samoa
+What to do in Samoa

 There are plenty of things to do in Samoa, whether you want to spend your days lounging on the beach or exploring the island’s many sights and attractions.